 Regulation 89 provides that at each AGM, one-third (1/3) of the Directors for the time being or, if their number is not a multiple of three (3), the number nearest to but not less than one-third (1/3), shall retire from office by rotation, provided that no Director holding office as Managing Director shall be subject to retirement by rotation or be taken into account in determining the number of Directors to retire.
 For the avoidance of doubt, each Director (other than a Director holding office as Managing Director) shall retire at least once every three (3) years.

-With effect from 1 January 2019, Listing Rule 720(5) of the SGX-ST requires all directors of an issuer to submit themselves for re-nomination and re-appointment at least once every three years.
-In this respect, Mr. Tan Tin Yeow, the Managing Director of the Company shall retire at the forthcoming AGM pursuant to the Listing Rule 720(5) of the SGX-ST.
+In accordance with the Code and Listing Rule 720(5) of the SGX-ST, all directors of an issuer are required to submit themselves for re-nomination and re-appointment at least once every three (3) years.